USDX [Lighthouse] Price Down 3.3% Over Last 7 Days (USDX)

 About USDX [Lighthouse]

 USDX [Lighthouse] is a distributed proof-of-stake (dPOS) coin that uses the SHA-256 hashing algorithm.
-It was first traded on March 27th, 2018.
+Its launch date was March 27th, 2018.
 USDX [Lighthouse]’s total supply is 3,772,661 coins.
+USDX [Lighthouse]’s official message board is medium.com/@USDXWallet.
 USDX [Lighthouse]’s official Twitter account is @USDXwallet.
-USDX [Lighthouse]’s official message board is medium.com/@USDXWallet.
 USDX [Lighthouse]’s official website is usdx.cash.

 Buying and Selling USDX [Lighthouse]

-It is usually not currently possible to purchase alternative cryptocurrencies such as USDX [Lighthouse] directly using US dollars.
-Investors seeking to trade USDX [Lighthouse] should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase USDX [Lighthouse] using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as USDX [Lighthouse] directly using U.S. dollars.
+Investors seeking to trade USDX [Lighthouse] should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase USDX [Lighthouse] using one of the exchanges listed above.

 Receive News & Updates for USDX [Lighthouse] Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for USDX [Lighthouse] and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.